 - 1 pound shelled and deveined shrimp

-- 1 cup coconut milk
+- 1 (13.5- ounce) can coconut milk

 - ¼ teaspoon sugar

-- Grits for serving (see below)
+- Grits or rice, for serving

 - In a large skillet with a lid, melt 2 tablespoons of the butter over medium heat.
 Add the onion and half of the garlic.
 Season with salt and pepper.
-Cook, stirring often, until the onion is softened and starting to brown, about 3-4 minutes.
+Cook, stirring often, until the onion is softened and starting to lightly brown, about 3-4 minutes.